NitrofMtl/weeklyAlarm/README.md

 WeeklyAlarm is a timer to trigger daily at the same time.
 It has been designed to be used like a numeric thermostat scheduler.

+dependancy:
-Arduino time library needed as dependancy https://github.com/PaulStoffregen/Time
+  Arduino time library needed https://github.com/PaulStoffregen/Time LinkedList (use nitrof fork until merge): https://github.com/NitrofMtl/LinkedList/blob/NitrofMtl-patch-1/LinkedList.h

   Created on 26/06/15
    By Nitrof